 - The cultural determinants in the proposed Implementation Plan framework are informed by the Mayi Kuwayu study on Aboriginal and Torres Strait Islander wellbeing and further work by the Lowitja Institute, Australia’s national institute for Aboriginal and Torres Strait Islander health research.

-Coalition of Peaks and Closing the Gap Refresh
+Coalition of Peaks - National Agreement on Closing the Gap

 Click here for more information on the Coalition of Peaks